cirque-corp/Cirque_Pinnacle_1CA027/Circular_Trackpad/Dual_Pad_Sample_Code/SPI_FlatCurved/README.md

 ### Overview

 This project shows how to use the TM040040 (Sensor0) and TM035035 (Sensor1)
 devices at the same time on the DK-000013 demo kit.
+This is the code that ships with the device, so if you would like to return your demo kit to it's original state upload this code to the device.

 Curved Operation:
     For use with the curved overlay optimization, define the OVERLAY_CURVE